apollo

 The doctor will ask the patient preliminary questions about the symptoms he/she is experiencing and a complete medical and sexual history.
 The doctor will require swabs from the throat, cervix, urine, urethra, eyelid, and rectum.

-The collected samples will then be sent to the lab, where these will be tested for the presence of the bacterium.
+The collected samples will then be sent to the lab, where they will be tested for the presence of the bacterium.
 The tests will also assess whether the patient is at risk of exposure to other STIs, such as chlamydia.

-Lab Tests: The lab tests for gonorrhea use swab samples to test the bacteria's presence.
+Lab Tests: The lab tests for gonorrhoea use swab samples to test the bacteria's presence.
 For female patients, the sample will primarily be extracted from the cervix.
 The doctor will ask them to lie on their back on the examination table.
 Their knees will be bent, and their feet will rest on stirrups.

 Lastly, there are certain test preparations an individual must keep in mind before heading to the test.
 Female patients should avoid using vaginal creams or douching for 24 hours before the test.

 Home Tests: Women can also perform home tests with home testing kits.
 These kits contain vaginal swabs, which they need to use to get a sample.
 These swabs are then sent to a lab for testing, and the individuals will be notified of the results.
+Women can choose whether they want these results sent via text or email.
+They can view the results online or obtain them via the toll-free hotline.

 Treatment:

-For gonorrhea, typically, a patient will have to consume a single dosage of 500 mg IM of 3rd generation Ceftriaxone.
+For gonorrhoea, typically, a patient will have to consume a single dosage of 500 mg IM of 3rd generation Ceftriaxone.
 If the patient weighs above 150kg, he/she must consume 1000 mg.
 Furthermore, he/she might be recommended to consume the antibiotic Azithromycin as a precautionary measure against chlamydia.

 If an individual is allergic to Ceftriaxone, he/she can either consume an oral or injectable dose of Gemifloxacin.
 This class of drugs is referred to as Cephalosporin antibiotics.